Aavesham (2024 film): Casting

 Fahadh plays the role of Ranga, a Bangalore-based gangster; He was featured in a thick handlebar moustache and an all-white attire in a leaked picture from the film's production in May 2023.
 Fahadh attributed that he had not explored such characters before, which led to him agreeing to the story, adding that "Jithu [Madhavan] gave me a very clear understanding of who Ranga would be.
 However, we finalised the look and attire after we started filming for the movie."
 Compared to his previous films, Fahadh's character would be loud in the film and would speak in a mixture of Malayalam and Kannada, resembling how gangsters from the city would speak.
 Sajin Gopu, who previously acted in Romancham was assigned an important role in the film, with Mansoor Ali Khan and Ashish Vidyarthi in supporting roles.
 The film also featured newcomers including Pranav Raj – Hipzster, Mithun Jai Shankar, Roshan Shanavas and Midhutty.

 Filming

-Principal photography commenced in Bangalore on the same date as the announcement.
-The film was shot extensively in Bangalore and its outskirts and production completed in November 2023.
+Principal photography commenced in Bengaluru on the same date as the announcement.
+The film was shot extensively in Bengaluru and its outskirts and production completed in November 2023.